moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 ## Overview

-[Apache Airflow](https://airflow.apache.org/) is a workflow management platform for data engineering pipelines.
+[Apache Airflow](https://airflow.apache.org/) is a workflow management platform for automating pipelines, such as:

+* data engineering data pipelines
+* machine learning model training
+* automated reproducible analytical pipelines (RAP)

 We recommend using it for long-running or compute intensive tasks.